a2life/Web_shogiboard/readme.txt

 [[!renderShogiBoard ? parameters]

- parameters grammer follows modx rule. ie.,  &parameter1=`foo1` &parameter2=`foo2` etc.,
+ parameters grammer follows modx rule. ie.,  &parameter1=`foo1` &parameter2=`foo2` etc., See the shogishack.net page referenced above for actual usage examples.
 If no parameters are specified, then initial board setup (no handycap or Hirate) will be rendered.
 If "moves","kifuID" or "file"  parameter is specified, then it will also add four to six buttons at the bottom of the board to move pieces.